Back to Blog

 Q:How long am I financially responsible?

-A: Until the immigrant becomes a citizen, earns 40 work quarters (~10 years of work), leaves permanently, or dies.
+A: Until the immigrant becomes a U.S. citizen, earns 40 qualifying work quarters (approximately 10 years of employment), permanently leaves the U.S., or dies.
+Divorce does not end the obligation.

 Q:Can a joint sponsor help?

-A: Yes, any U.S. citizen or permanent resident who meets the income requirement independently can be a joint sponsor.
+A: Yes, any U.S. citizen or permanent resident who independently meets the income requirement for their own household size plus the sponsored immigrant can serve as a joint sponsor.
+They file a separate I-864 and accept full legal responsibility.

 Q:What if I lose my job after filing?